Absinthe 1790s - 1860s

 Absinthe should never be bright green and should always be in a dark bottle to protect the oils from light.
 Many companies tried to make a quick dollar by making a low proof fake colored spirit.

-In the first hundred years of absinthe’s existence, it was drunk as an Absinthe Drip.
+It was drunk as an Absinthe Drip in the first hundred years of existence.
 An Absinthe Drip requires six things: absinthe, a glass, a slotted absinthe spoon, a sugar cube, an absinthe fountain, and ice-cold water.

 1 ounce absinthe